2000 Arizona Diamondbacks season

+The 2000 Arizona Diamondbacks season was the franchise's 3rd season in Major League Baseball and their 3rd season at Bank One Ballpark in Phoenix, Arizona, as members of the National League West.

-The 2000 Arizona Diamondbacks looked to improve on their 1999 season, in which they won 100 games in just their 2nd season.
-They looked to contend in what was a strong National League West Division.
+They looked to improve on their 1999 season, in which they won 100 games in just their second season.
+They looked to contend in what was a strong National League West.
 They finished the season with a record of 85–77, good enough for third place in the division.